 A $5,000 author honorarium is provided through a grant from the Chicago-based Tawani Foundation.
 The award and honorarium will be presented at Norwich University during the 20th anniversary of the Colby Military Writers’ Symposium at the Meet the Authors Dinner on April 9, 2015.

-Other 2015 Symposium guests include Lewis “Bob” Sorley, author and former CIA chief of Policy and Plans Division; Pulitzer prize-winning author Philip Captuto; and Cheri Caddy, Director for Cybersecurity Policy Integration and Outreach, National Security Staff
+Other 2015 Symposium guests include Lewis “Bob” Sorley, author and former CIA chief of Policy and Plans Division; Pulitzer prize-winning journalist and author Philip Caputo; and Cheri Caddy, Director for Cybersecurity Policy Integration and Outreach, National Security Staff

 Save the Date!
 The 20th anniversary of the William E. Colby Military Writers’ Symposium will be held April 8-9, 2015.